-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION online exploitation.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION remuneration should be mentioned explicitly in the contracts according to each mode of exploitation, including online exploitation.
 Members States should look into the specificities of each sector and should be allowed to provide that remuneration is deemed fair and appropriate if it is determined in accordance with the collective bargaining or joint remuneration agreement.
 91. (40) Certain rightholders such as authors and performers need information to assess the economic value of their rights which are harmonised under Union law.
 This is especially the case where such rightholders grant a licence or a transfer of rights in return for remuneration.
-As authors and performers tend to be in a weaker contractual position when they grant licences or transfer their rights, they need information to assess the continued economic value of their rights, compared to the (40) Certain rightholders such as authors and performers need information to assess the economic value of their rights which are harmonised under Union law.
+As authors and performers tend to be in a weaker contractual position when they grant licences or (40) Certain rightholders such as authors and performers need information to assess the economic value of their rights which are harmonised under Union law.
 This is especially the case where such rightholders grant a licence or a transfer of rights in return for remuneration.
-As authors and performers tend to be in a weaker contractual position when they grant licences or transfer their rights, they need information to assess the continued economic value of their rights, compared to the (40) Certain rightholders such as authors Authors and performers need information to assess the economic value of their rights which are harmonised under Union law.
+As authors and performers tend to be in a weaker contractual position when they grant licences or (40) Certain rightholders such as authors Authors and performers need information to assess the economic value of their rights which are harmonised under Union law.
 This is especially the case where such rightholders natural persons grant a licence or a transfer of rights for the purposes of exploitation in return for remuneration.
-This need does not arise when the contractual counterpart acts as end user of the work and does not exploit the work or performance itself, which (40) Certain rightholders such as authors Authors and performers need information to assess the economic value of their rights which are harmonised under Union law.
+This need does not arise when the (40) Certain rightholders such as authors Authors and performers need information to assess the economic value of their rights which are harmonised under Union law.
 This is especially the case where such rightholders natural persons grant a licence or a transfer of rights for the purposes of exploitation in return for remuneration.
-This need does not arise when the contractual counterpart acts as end of the work and does not exploit the work or performance itself, which
+This need does not arise when the